 An expert in veterinary biobanking and medical genetics, Dr. Castelhano manages the collections and allocation of samples for ongoing and future research projects.
 She is a collaborator in several projects at Cornell and other institutions, in addition to conducting her own studies.
 Dr. Castelhano creates and oversees the organizational structure of our Biobank, leading the team through daily operations and representing the Cornell Veterinary Biobank in specialty conferences worldwide.

 Susan Garrison, LVT

-With clinical experience in shelter medicine, anesthesia, medical genetics and eight years of biobanking experience, Mrs. Garrison is a licensed veterinary technician responsible for recruiting, collecting and storing high-quality tissue and blood samples.
+With clinical experience in shelter medicine, anesthesia, medical genetics and ten years of biobanking experience, Mrs. Garrison is a licensed veterinary technician responsible for recruiting, collecting and storing high-quality tissue and blood samples.
 As the Biobank’s Assistant Director of Clinical Services, she oversees clinical sample recruitment, and acquires and manages relevant clinical data associated with these samples, consulting with clinical specialists for phenotypic confirmation to ensure accurate data entry in the Biobank database.
 Mrs Garrison is also involved in project management, tissue sample distributions, and handling client and researcher communications during studies and ahead of clinical trial protocol development.
 As part of the quality assurance team that developed the quality management system, she helped prepare the Biobank for accreditation.
 In addition to her two human children, Susan lives with her two adorable (and mischievous) feline children, Lily and Gus.